 - Allow embedding – Speaks for itself, but you can select this if you want to embed your Live Video on third-party apps

-- Unpublish after live video ends – You know that unplished posts means that they are not visible to the public.
+- Unpublish after the live video ends – You know that unpublished posts mean that they are not visible to the public.
 Just to know, you’ll still be able to see the insights of that particular post

 - Show graphic content warning – If you Live Video broadcasts something that isn’t suitable for under aged children, select this and the auto-play function will not be available.
 Instead, there will be a cover that warns people about the graphic content.

 - Allow viewers to rewind – While you are live, your viewers will be able to rewind, just in case they missed something you said

 2. 360 Video – comes with 2 selections: